Jack The Ripper Walking Tour experience

 Most of these locations were places where the Ripper’s victims were last seen or where their bodies were discovered.

-How long is the Jack The Ripper tour?
+How long is the Jack The Ripper walk?

 The start time is 3.30pm and at 6pm and the tour will last 90 minutes.